fastlane/fastlane/README.md

 - **Repair** a provisioning profile, when it is broken
 - **Create** a new provisioning profile, if it doesn't exist already
 - Supports **App Store**, **Ad Hoc** and **Development** profiles
+- Support for **multiple Apple accounts**, storing your credentials securely in the Keychain

 ### Why not let Xcode do the work?